-10.1 The MF verifies the signature of the avatar and expiration time of the avatar.
+11.1 The MF verifies the signature of the avatar and expiration time of the avatar.

 NOTE 4: the certificate used to sign the avatar can be preconfigured in the MF.

+Editor's note: MF verifies the signature of the avatar only when XR AS is outside of IMS or 5GC network in which case the XR AS is untrusted by MF then may tamper the avatar metadata.

-11. The UE-A sends information about UE-A to MF/MRF.
+12. The UE-A sends information about UE-A to MF/MRF.